InexplicableMagic/photodedupe/README.md

 # Photodedupe
-Photodedupe is a command line utility for identifying duplicate photos irrespective of image resolution, compression settings or file format.
-It compares the photo content visually and does not rely on metadata to perform the de-duplication.
-Each set of duplicates is sorted by resolution to determine the best copy of each photo found.
-Photodedupe is multithreaded and can handle large sets of images.
+Photodedupe is a utility for identifying duplicate photos regardless of file name, image resolution, compression settings or file format.
+It compares the image content visually and does not rely on any metadata to perform the de-duplication.
 In the example below the image on the right has been exported with a higher JPEG compression level than the image on the left.
 The two photos may appear visually identical but only about 18% of the pixels are actually the same, therefore traditional hash based file de-duplication methods will not work.
 Photodedupe can identify both of these images as identical duplicates.

 <img src="unit_test_images/parrot1_best.jpg" width="200" /><img src="unit_test_images/parrot1_duplicate_2.jpg" width="200" />

+Each set of duplicates returned is sorted by resolution to determine the best copy of each picture found.
+This enables the highest resolution versions to be retained and lower resolution copies of each image to be filtered out.
+Photodedupe can process large sets of images and can scale to any number of CPU cores.

 ## Downloads / Builds